AndresMontenegroArguello/CentricityGISCodingChallenge/README.md

 ## Introduction

 Welcome to Centricity GIS.
 This coding challenge will consist of creating a console application for processing a batch of AMS (Asset Management System) Tickets in XML format to send them as Work Orders to Cityworks via API and save the corresponding records in our Database.
+Send your solution compressed in a ZIP file to andres@centricitygis.com.

 ## Guidelines